mgvdev/mgvdev/README.md

 # 🇫🇷

-Lead Developpeur Fullstack chez The Residency
+Lead Developpeur Fullstack Freelance

 # 🇬🇧

-Lead Fullstack Engineer at The Residency
+Freelance Lead Fullstack Engineer

 I’m a Fullstack engineer who loves to try and learn a lot of things, and is passionate about coding.
 I spend a huge part of my free time reading articles about code, technique, patterns… I always try to solve the problem in the most simple and effective way, while maintaining a clear and readable code.
 I’m patient, pedagogue but demanding, I always want to deliver value for users with comfort for developers.